-- Meet the other commuters.You’ll need to share the road with many other commuters and avoid your share of obstacles.
-From taxi doors to SUVs, buses and roadkill, you’ll want to keep your eyes and ears open and observant at all times.
+- Safely share the road with others.You’ll need to share the road with many other vehicles while avoiding obstacles.
+From car doors to SUVs, buses and roadkill, you’ll want to keep your eyes and ears open and observant at all times.

-- Avoid blind spots.If you’re riding in the bike lane and less than five feet from a vehicle in front of you, assume that you’re invisible.
+- Avoid blind spots.If you’re riding in the bike lane and fewer than five feet from a vehicle in front of you, assume that you’re invisible.
 Make sure to leave plenty of room if you’re coming up to an intersection.
 Drivers aren’t always sure where they’re headed and often change course on a dime.

 - Be mindful of road hazards.In the summer, road sinkholes tend to appear more often, and the East Coast is never short on tire-blowing potholes.
-Be mindful of these and other construction hazards that may dress the streets.
+Be mindful of these and other potential construction hazards.

-- Follow the rules of the road.Try to behave as a normal vehicle would.
+- Follow the rules of the road.Try to behave as a motor vehicle would.
 Make turn signals and ride with traffic, NOT against it.
 John Forester’s theory of vehicular cycling states that if you behave like a respectable vehicle, you’ll get treated like one.
-Be sure to have lights on both sides of your bike so people can anticipate your next move, it’s the law in most states to have lights on both sides of your bike in order to ride after dark.
+Be sure to have lights on both sides of your bike when riding after dark so that people can anticipate your next move.
+In fact, it’s the law in most states.

 - Know the law.Be sure to fully understand your local laws for riding on the road and your rights should you get into an accident.
-The New Jersey Department of Transportation has resources to help you get started, as does the League of American Bicyclists.
+The New Jersey Department of Transportation has resources to help you get started.
+To read about the bike laws in your state, visit the League of American Bicyclists website.

 Click here for more information about insurance in your state.